gosia-barlik/memes-service/README.md

 * [Setup](#setup)

 ## General info
-This is a simple memes service application that provides functions such as: add meme, upvote and downvote.
+This is a simple memes service application that provides functions such as: add meme, upvote, downvote and add to favourites.

 ## Technologies
 Project is created with: